Cavenfish/autogamess/README.md

     you wish to save the inputs in.
 initial_coords_dict: dictionary [Optional]
-    This should be a dictionary with the key being the specie and the value being a list that of its initial coordinates.
+    This should be a dictionary with the key being the specie and the value being a list of the symmetry group and symmetry unique atom coordinates.
+Examples can be seen in the AutoGAMESS GitHub repository as well as by prinint out the default dictionary, see Notes section.
 proj_title: string [Optional]
     This should be a string ending with `\n`